MBALearnsToCode/MBALearnsToCode/docs/myBlogs/20150924_NonTraditionalMBAMidPointLookBack.md

 the <span style="background-color: #FFFF00">**very first in the world of its kind**</span>
 in the curricula of the leading U.S. and international business schools that we know of!!
-Senior professor [**Rob McCulloch**](http://www.chicagobooth.edu/faculty/directory/m/Robert-E-McCulloch) and Mladen would co-teach the course, which would feature contents hitherto pretty alien to a b-school audience, including but certainly not limited to:
+Senior professor [**Rob McCulloch**](http://www.chicagobooth.edu/faculty/directory/m/Robert-E-McCulloch) and Mladen would co-teach the course, which would feature contents hitherto alien to a b-school audience, including but certainly not limited to:

-- Ensemble modeling methods such as Random Forests / Boosting / Bagging,
+- _Ensemble modeling methods such as Random Forests / Boosting / Bagging,_
-- Neural Networks / a primer on Deep Learning,
+- _Neural Networks / a primer on Deep Learning,_
-- Recommendation Engines,
+- _Recommendation Engines,_
-- Anomaly Detection in high-dimensional data, and
+- _Anomaly Detection in high-dimensional data, and_
-- Probabilistic Graphical Models
+- _Probabilistic Graphical Models._

 The new offering proved popular with Booth's quant-thirsty populace, with about 100 MBAs signing up.
-Mladen and I labored over the summer to build this [**shiny website for the course**](http://chicagoboothml.github.io/MachineLearning_Fall2015), and with the addition of my fellow MBA [**Juan Yrigoyen**](http://www.linkedin.com/in/jyrigoyen) _(Big Data fanatic and a summer data-cruncher at Amazon)_ and [**Dan Hedblom**](http://www.linkedin.com/pub/daniel-hedblom/2/332/b07) _(UChicago Econ PhD)_ to the course staff, we got ready to start rocking-and-rolling at **Eight-Thirty AM, Today, September the Twenty-Forth, Twenty-Fifteen**.
+Mladen and I labored over the summer to build this [**shiny website for the course**](http://chicagoboothml.github.io/MachineLearning_Fall2015), and with my fellow Booth MBA [**Juan Yrigoyen**](http://www.linkedin.com/in/jyrigoyen) _(Big Data fanatic and a summer data-cruncher at Amazon)_ and UChicago Econ PhD [**Dan Hedblom**](http://www.linkedin.com/pub/daniel-hedblom/2/332/b07) also joining the course staff, we got ready to start rocking-and-rolling at **Eight-Thirty AM, Today, September the Twenty-Forth, Twenty-Fifteen**.

 _Picture from D-Day:_